-As a freelancer who made my way into it between jobs myself, I know how experimenting on what is best for you can take valuable time and energy that could be spent elsewhere.
+As a freelancer who made my way into it between jobs myself, I know how experimenting on what is best for you can take up valuable time and energy that could be better spent elsewhere.

 With that in mind, I have created this step-by-step tutorial on how to start generating income as a freelancer based on what worked to help increase my own income and to turn a hobby into a career.

 When you want to turn your life into a new direction – and launching a freelancing business certainly counts – planning is essential.
 An hour you spend planning now can save you days of headaches later.
 There are a few very basic things to get out of the way at this point.
 First of all, you need a well-defined niche – the service you want to offer.